thibaud-c/Graz_402.424/lab_02/README.md

 <details>
    <summary>💡 Are you blocked? </summary>
    <br>

     ```bash
     cd home/ubuntu
     mkdir lab_02 lab_02/data
     cd lab_02/data
     ```

     <br>
 </details>

-2️⃣ Download Population Rasters using wget
+2️⃣ Identify the link to download the raster data from the GHSL website.
 Identify Download URLs: You will need to manually visit the GHSL download page in a web browser: https://ghsl.jrc.ec.europa.eu/download.php and find the direct download links for the GHSL Population Grid datasets for years close to 1990 and 2025.

 > [!TIP]
 > Use the inspector F12 to open the developer panel and find the download links in the network tab.
 > You can also right-click on the tile and copy the link address.

-Use your command-line interface to download the population rasters.
+3️⃣ Use your command-line interface to download the population rasters.
 You can use the command `wget`

 > [!TIP]
 > Use the `wget` command followed by the URL of the file you want to download.